 - Check for bulling (strings) rectally rather than vaginally to reduce risk of introducing infection

-- Use an oestrus synchronisation programme to increase the chance of pregnancy
+- Consider use of an oestrus synchronisation programme to increase the chance of pregnancy

 - Motivate staff to check for visual signs of heat